nmalensek/pinball-league-sign-in/README.md

 # pinball-league-sign-in

 Program designed to replace paper sign-in sheet at pinball league nights.
-Players sign in and then their names are randomly drawn out of a hat.
+Currently, players sign in and then their names are randomly drawn out of a hat.
 This program streamlines the process by replacing the physical random draw with a computerized one, significantly reducing time spent on creating the groups each league night.

 Implemented in vanilla Javascript and HTML to be as low-effort as possible to use and install.
 To run, place both files in the same folder, then launch the .html file in your browser of choice.